Paliyad

 Pali(y)ad is a town and former 7 guns salute princely state on Saurashtra peninsula in Gujarat, western India.

 History

-The minor princely state in Jhalawar prant was ruled by Muslim rajput.
+The minor princely state in Jhalawar prant was ruled by Kathi Darbar.
 It comprised the town and thirty four other villages and had a combined population of 10,970 in 1901, yielding a state revenue of 51,750 Rupees (1903-4, mostly from land) and paid a tribute of 1,200 Rupees, to the British.